-Eleven years ago, the world watched in horror as one of the worst terror attacks in the world unfolded in India.
-Mumbai was shattered as hundreds died over the most terrifying four days in November 2008.
+In November 2008, the world watched in horror as one of the worst terror attacks in the world unfolded in India.
+Mumbai was shattered as hundreds died over the most terrifying four days.
 We saw several brave men and women, working tirelessly, to save whoever they could from the grenades and gunfire.
 One man’s solemn face stood out in the crowd as he helped evacuate people from the Taj Hotel, the starting point of the 26/11 attacks.
 That man was the indomitable Karambir Singh Kang.

 An unthinkable tragedy

 Kang, then General Manager of the Taj, stayed in a suite on the sixth floor of the hotel with his wife and two sons.
 The night the attacks started, Kang was at a function, not too far away.
 His wife, Neeti, and two sons, Uday, 13, and Samar, 5, were in their suite in the hotel.
 Kang was convinced that they were safe so high up and that the attackers would be stopped soon.

 “I got a call from the front office manager.
 I asked him to clear out the lobby and I was in touch with them on the phone throughout the 40 minutes it took me to reach the hotel,” Kang told The Economic Times.
 “I also called up my wife and two sons and asked them to stay locked in their rooms as it was the safest place to be.”

 When he finally knew the extent of the attack on the hotel, Kang tried to reach his family.
 But, as an article in Forbes points out, the gunfire between the terrorists and the soldiers made it impossible.